-The hospital has a wide bore fixed MRI scanner, a fully equipped gymnasium and an endoscopy unit in addition to the two laminar flow theatres.
+The hospital has a wide bore fixed MRI scanner, a fully equipped gymnasium, and an endoscopy unit, as well as two laminar flow theatres.
 We offer an extensive range of inpatient/daycase (short stay) and outpatient services, supported by over 150 experienced consultants.
 We provide the very highest standards of modern medical care, and we are BUPA accredited for our breast care services.

 All the staff here at Woodlands Hospital are committed to ensuring you are confident and comfortable with every aspect of your visit.
 Our matron is on hand to address any concerns you may have, and we have resident medical officers available 24 hours a day.

-A member of the team is always on hand to provide patients with food and refreshments, whilst special light meals are prepared for those patients who have undergone a general anaesthetic.
+A member of your healthcare team is always available to provide patients with food and refreshments, whilst special light meals are prepared for those patients who have undergone general anaesthetic.

 We are happy to cater for patients and visitors who have special dietary requirements.
 Visitors are also welcome to join patients for meals in their rooms but there will be a small charge for this facility.

 A surgical day case is a patient who is admitted for an operation on a planned non-resident basis who still requires facilities for recovery.
 The whole procedure should not require an overnight stay in a hospital bed.

 The benefits of day surgery include a shorter time away from family members, less anxiety due to the being in the comfort of your own home after surgery, and the possibility of recovery in a familiar setting, as well as:

 -Better outcomes as patients follow an evidence-based pathway of care

 -The reduced risk of patients contracting hospital acquired infections as generally there are lower infection rates in day case units